 Nevertheless, energy costs worldwide are putting pressure on automakers to offer increasingly efficient vehicles.
 If carbon fiber construction comes down in price, we could be seeing ultralight hypercars on the road within the next few years.

-For more information about hypercars, lightweight automotive technologies and other related topics, follow the links on the next page.
+For more information about hypercars, lightweight automotive technologies and other related topics, follow the links below.